-I have been working at Translational Genomics Research Institute (TGen) full-time
+I worked at Translational Genomics Research Institute (TGen) (More than 3 years)

 I applied online.
 The process took 2+ months.
 I interviewed at Translational Genomics Research Institute (TGen) (Phoenix, AZ) in January 2015.

 It was wonderful, at first.
 I really clicked with the woman who would be my supervisor, and she seemed invested in my success -not just in the interview.
 Later they just disappeared and I had to do all the work to pursue, despite being told I was the final candidate and they were about to make me an offer.
 I had two other interviews at the same time that later resulted in offers (one being a prior employer who said, "Name your price.")
 The nature of the work meant that Ashion was my first choice, but I want an employer to be as excited about me as I am about them, or it won't work for anyone.
 I am disappointed but the position is a very meaningful important one, and I hope they get a great person who is worthy of the job.
 The vacancy's ultimate responsibility is to cancer patients and that can't be taken lightly.
 I wish Ashion the best.

 We are proud to be one of the 100 Best Companies in Arizona for 2017! http://glassdoor.com/slink.htm?key=vQv7q